ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-16. What are some common encoding techniques in machine learning?
+Q. What are some common encoding techniques in machine learning?

 <details><summary><b>Answer</b></summary>